keu/docs/software/cli-quickstart.md

 ## Step 2: Confirm the Install

-To make sure that you have the Astronomer CLI installed on your machine, run:
+To make sure that you have the Astro CLI installed on your machine, run:

 ```bash
 astro version